Zilezia/stasuses-zva/README.md

 ## Project Statuses
-Currently offline, site that shows statuses of my project using a db and handled with a [discord bot](https://github.com/Zilezia/secratary/) for quicker updating of a status
+Site that shows statuses of my project using a db and handled with a [discord bot](https://github.com/Zilezia/stasuses-zva/tree/main/reador) for quicker updating of a status